smartrecruiters/openapi-first/README.md

 ### Validation middlewares

-Middlewares for request body and query validation expects schema validators in order to be created.
+Middlewares for request body, query and path validation expects schema validators in order to be created.
 The recommended schema validator is [`@smartrecruiters/openapi-schema-validator`](https://www.npmjs.com/package/@smartrecruiters/openapi-schemas-validator)

 ### Create your own openapi middleware